A search for successful and choked jets in nearby broad-lined Type Ic supernovae: Multi-wavelength analysis

-We fit the constructed bolometric light curves with the semi-analytic models developed by \citet{arnett1982}, which relate the light curve properties to the nickel mass ($M_{\rm Ni}$), the characteristic timescale ($\tau_m$), and the time interval between explosion (T$_{exp}$) and peak (e.g. T$_{max}$) epoch (see Table \ref{tab:opt_data}).
 Because of the sparsity of early-time observations in our sample, power-law fits aimed at determining the time of first light results in poor constraints.
 Hence, we adopt the Arnett model to estimate the explosion time, using the GP-inferred peak epoch as a reference.
 This method is applicable primarily to SNe with a single, dominant peak in their light curves.
 As shown in Figures \ref{fig:xxf} and \ref{fig:xzc}, two sources in our sample (SN\,2022xxf and SN\,2022xzc) exhibit double-peaked light curves \citep[see][]{Sharma2025arXiv250703822S}.
 In such cases, the Arnett model fit cannot be used to estimate the nickel masses or explosion times.
+In fact, when Arnett modeling was attempted on 2022xxf's first peak, the estimated explosion date returned was after the date of optical discovery.
 Therefore, we set the explosion epoch as the midpoint between the last non-detection prior to discovery, and the first confirmed detection.

 Next, from the measured characteristic timescale $\tau_m$ of the bolometric light curve, and the photospheric velocities estimated via spectral fitting (see \S\ref{sec:vphot}), we derive the ejecta mass (M$_{ej}$) and the kinetic energy (E$_k$) via the following relations \citep[see, e.g., Equations (1) and (2) in][]{2016MNRAS.457..328L}: